hishamsalih2000/workout-trend-analysis/README.md

     pip install -r requirements.txt
     ```

+4.  **Run the Data Preparation Pipeline (Crucial First Step)**
+    This script takes the raw data from `data/raw`, performs cleaning and merging, and saves the final, analysis-ready datasets into `data/processed`.
+    ```bash
+    python data_preparation.py
+    ```

-4.  **Run the Analysis**
+5.  **Run the Analysis**
-    The script is an interactive tool.
-You can run the full analysis or specific parts.
+    After the preparation script has run successfully, you can now run the main analysis script on the clean data.
+The interactive command-line interface allows you to run the full analysis or specific parts.

     *   **To run the full analysis (generates all plots):**
         ```bash